theblackcat102/theblackcat102.github.io/_posts/2019-7-8-Brown Clustering.md

   - language model
   - brown clustering
 comments: true
-title: Brown clustering, a class based n-grams model
+title: Revisit Brown clustering, a class based n-grams model
 ---

 Projecting word to high dimensional space (word2vec) has been a normal practice in NLP domain.
 The most common algorithm used are continuous bag of word (CBOW) and skip-gram.